Zackitty/JiuTube/README.md

 ### Frontend Technologies:

 #### React & Redux
 I mainly used react functional components to create every part of this applications and have them interact with each other.
-This made the blocking system very easy to incorporate because I was able to tell certain components to change their logic if information is passed to them saying the user doesn't want to that component to fire.
+This made the blocking system very easy to incorporate because I was able to tell certain components to change their logic if information is passed to them saying the user doesn't want that component to fire.
 The Redux Store took references from the backend when users signed up for the website to change the state of the CSS selectors creating a entirely different UI for each different user based on their belt color.
 I used the same technology in how incorporated the blocking system below.
 ```
 const Message = ({ message: { text, user, avatar, belt_color, user_id }, name, blockedArray }) => {